 the time we got to the top we found ourselves

-was much more successful -- in fact, it was one
+Our second trip was much more successful -- in

-of the highlights of our time in the Jungfrau
+fact it was one of the highlights of our time in

-region.
-We awoke to blue skies (hooray!) and by
+the Jungfrau region.
+We awoke to blue skies

-7:30 am we were taking the long cable car ride
+and by 7:30 am were taking the long cable car

-up.
-The views along the way were amazing, and
+ride up.
+The views along the way were amazing,

-the views AT the top were even more amazing!
+and the views at the top even more so!
+We

 morning enjoying clear views of Eiger, Monch,